-JPSS-1—the latest satellite in the JPSS series—will launch in November 2017.
+JPSS-1—the latest satellite in the JPSS series—launched in November 2017.
 It has lots of advanced instruments to collect information about what’s going on around the globe.
 From its orbit 512 miles above Earth, JPSS-1 will help us:

 - Create more accurate weather forecasts up to 7 days in advance